arthurteisseire-epitech/my_world_2017/Readme.md

 ## Install

 ### With Nix
-- If you don't have nix yet run: `curl -L https://nixos.org/nix/install | sh` and read output messages
+If you don't have nix yet run `curl -L https://nixos.org/nix/install | sh` and read output messages
 ```shell script
 nix-shell shell.nix  # This will install all dependencies
 make